AdamSpitz/AdamSpitz.github.io/pages/crypto-scandals.md

 "[You say](/pages/crypto/) that crypto is a good thing, but what about the constant scandals and hacks and collapses I keep hearing about?"

-Good question!
+You're not wrong.

+The crypto world is attempting to:
+  - do something very difficult;
+  - that is intentionally designed to allow people to do anything they want;
+  - with risks that are hard for even experts to understand, let alone laymen;
+  - for very high stakes, both economically and politically.

+What that means is:
+  - It's easy for the devs to screw up.
+  - There's no way to stop bad actors from making bad projects and trying to attract suckers.
+  - It's not easy to understand which projects are good ideas and which ones aren't.
+  - There's going to be political opposition.

+"Yikes.
+And you still think this is a good idea??"

+The potential benefits are worth it, and the risks can be mitigated by *not putting in amounts of money that you cannot afford to lose if you don't understand what you're doing*.

+We are still early; in the long run the crypto world has the potential to be a lot safer and healthier than the mainstream system, but we are definitely not there yet.

+"How exactly do we solve all the bad things?"

 Let's distinguish between different kinds of bad things, because there are quite a few and they have different causes and solutions:

   - Scams: devs are dishonest
   - Hacks: devs are honest but wrote the code wrong, leaving a hole that a bad guy could came along and steal money